Shambels/regex/README.md

 # regex

-Replaces hyphen and underscores with spaces, and copies output in the clipboard automatically.
+Replaces hyphen and underscores with spaces ( & vice-versa) then automatically copies the output in the clipboard.

 ## How To
 1. Paste unto Text Area